 Label packages appropriately

-Not only the final user, but shipping partners should be aware of the container’s content.
+Not only the final user, but shipping partners should be aware of the container’s content, especially in the perishable goods business.
 Label the package with “Food content, handle with care” or “Keep frozen” or “Keep refrigerated”.
 Having dry ice as a cold source, notify others to avoid ice burns: “Contains dry ice”.
 “Fragile” label will be sufficient from a legal standpoint.

 Keep close contact with customers